From BR Bullpen

 Biographical Information

 Billy O'Brien played five seasons in the majors, appearing in three different major leagues.
-He started in the 1884 Union Association as a third baseman / pitcher / first baseman, and then spent three years in the National League (1887-89) with the Washington Nationals mostly playing first base.
-In his last major league season, he was with the 1890 Brooklyn Gladiators of the 1890 American Association, playing exclusively first base.
+He started in the 1884 Union Association as a third baseman, pitcher and first baseman, and then spent three years in the National League (1887-1889) with the Washington Nationals, mostly playing first base.
+In his last major league season, he was with the 1890 Brooklyn Gladiators of the American Association, playing exclusively first base.

 He led the 1887 National League in home runs and was also among league leaders in home runs in 1888 and 1890.